UMB Bank n.a. Cuts Holdings in Novartis AG (NYSE:NVS)

 Wall Street Analysts Forecast Growth

 NVS has been the topic of a number of recent analyst reports.
-Morgan Stanley dropped their price objective on Novartis from CHF 97 to CHF 88 in a report on Thursday, September 8th.
-JPMorgan Chase & Co. increased their price objective on Novartis from CHF 80 to CHF 81 and gave the company an “underweight” rating in a report on Wednesday, July 20th.
+Kepler Capital Markets upgraded Novartis from a “hold” rating to a “buy” rating and set a CHF 90 price objective on the stock in a report on Wednesday, September 7th.
+Berenberg Bank downgraded Novartis from a “buy” rating to a “hold” rating in a report on Wednesday, September 14th.
 Deutsche Bank Aktiengesellschaft dropped their price objective on Novartis from CHF 80 to CHF 75 in a report on Wednesday, June 29th.
-Credit Suisse Group downgraded Novartis from a “neutral” rating to an “underperform” rating in a report on Thursday, September 15th.
-Finally, Oddo Bhf downgraded Novartis from an “outperform” rating to a “neutral” rating and set a CHF 88 price objective on the stock. in a report on Thursday.
+Oddo Bhf downgraded Novartis from an “outperform” rating to a “neutral” rating and set a CHF 88 price objective on the stock. in a report on Thursday.
+Finally, Morgan Stanley dropped their price objective on Novartis from CHF 97 to CHF 88 in a report on Thursday, September 8th.
 Two investment analysts have rated the stock with a sell rating, ten have issued a hold rating, three have given a buy rating and one has issued a strong buy rating to the company.
 According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $87.09.

 Novartis Profile